 Emissions from heavy-duty vehicles - such as diesel-powered trains, semi-trucks, and buses - expose people to toxic air pollutants (Particulate Matter, Ozone, Nitrogen Oxide, and Sulfur Dioxide).
-Evidence suggests that people living, working, or attending school near major roads have increased prevalence and severity of respiratory illnesses, neurological disorders, reproductive disorders, and developmental disorders air Quality bus aire estimated to be at a higher risk for chronic respiratory illnesses from diesel particulate matter

-(Jiang, et al, 2016).
+Evidence suggests that people living, working, or attending school near major roads have increased prevalence and severity of respiratory illnesses, neurological disorders, reproductive disorders, and developmental disorders (Jiang, et al, 2016).
 The United States controls air pollutants through the National Ambient Air Quality Standards (NAAQS) program and the Hazardous Air Pollutants (HAP) program.
-Although all three counties in our region are currently meeting EPA standards for particulate matter emissions (EPA), people living or working in North Charleston and

-(see Map 2-14) and experience a high prevalence of asthma and Chronic Obstructive Pulmonary Disease (COPD) compared to the rest of the country (see Map 2-15 and Map 2-16).
+Although all three counties in our region are currently meeting EPA standards for particulate matter emissions (EPA), people living or working in North Charleston and downtown Charleston near I-26 and active railroads are estimated to be at a higher risk for chronic respiratory illnesses from diesel particulate matter (see Map 2-14) and experience a high prevalence of asthma and Chronic Obstructive Pulmonary Disease (COPD) compared to the rest of the country (CDC, PLACES).